 487-2 COMPUTER MUSIC WORKSHOP FOR TEACHERS.
 Designed for in-service teachers of music wishing to explore hardware and software currently available for use in schools.
-A hands-on, project oriented approach is utilized.
+A handson, project oriented approach is utilized.
 Limited enrollment.
 Prerequisite: consent of instructor.

-499-1 to 3 INDEPENDENT STUDY.
+- 499-1 to 3 INDEPENDENT STUDY.
 Independent research under the supervision of a faculty specialist.
 May be repeated to maximum of 6 hours.
-Prerequisite: consent of instructor.

-500a-2 GRADUATE MUSIC THEORY REVIEW.
+Prerequisite: consent of instructor. - 500a-2 GRADUATE MUSIC THEORY REVIEW.
 Review of music theory and analysis.
 Credit earned in this course does not apply toward graduation.
-Prerequisite: graduate standing or consent of instructor.

-500b-2 GRADUATE MUSIC HISTORY/LITERATURE REVIEW.
+Prerequisite: graduate standing or consent of instructor. - 500b-2 GRADUATE MUSIC HISTORY/LITERATURE REVIEW.
 Review of main developments, periods, composers, styles, and works in the history of Western Music.
 Credit earned in this course does not apply toward graduation.
-Prerequisite: graduate standing or consent of instructor.

-501-2 INTRODUCTION TO GRADUATE STUDY IN MUSIC.
-Basic bibliography and research techniques in music theory, literature, and education.

-502-2 HISTORY AND ANALYSIS OF MUSICAL STYLE.
-Representative works chosen from the Baroque, Classical, Romantic, and Modern eras.

-511a-f-2 each MUSIC LITERATURE. (a) Symphonic; (b) Choral; (c) Chamber; (d) Opera; (e) Special Areas (f) Vocal (g) 20th Century.
+Prerequisite: graduate standing or consent of instructor. - 501-2 INTRODUCTION TO GRADUATE STUDY IN MUSIC.
+Basic bibliography and research techniques in music theory, literature, and education. - 502-2 HISTORY AND ANALYSIS OF MUSICAL STYLE.
+Representative works chosen from the Baroque, Classical, Romantic, and Modern eras. - 509-2 JAZZ COMPOSITION/ARRANGING.
+Jazz composition/Arranging is designed to allow students an opportunity to explore, develop, and demonstrate written music competencies in the jazz medium.
+Prerequisite: MUS 409b or consent of instructor. - 511a-f-2 each MUSIC LITERATURE. (a) Symphonic; (b) Choral; (c) Chamber; (d) Opera; (e) Special Areas (f) Vocal (g) 20th Century.
 Study of period, composer, style, or medium.
-Each segment may be repeated to a maximum of 6 hours provided no topic is repeated.

-513a,b-2,2 PIANO LITERATURE.
+Each segment may be repeated to a maximum of 6 hours provided no topic is repeated. - 513a,b-2,2 PIANO LITERATURE.
 Survey of piano literature: a) Baroque to early Romantic; b) Romantic and Twentieth Century.
-Prerequisite: Permission of instructor.

-519a-2 VOCAL PEDAGOGY - SCIENCE, PHYSIOLOGY, AND TECHNIQUE.
+Prerequisite: Permission of instructor. - 519a-2 VOCAL PEDAGOGY SCIENCE, PHYSIOLOGY, AND TECHNIQUE.
 Physiology of the human voice as it applies to singing technique.
-Prerequisite: graduate standing in the music program.

-519b-2 VOCAL PEDAGOGY - METHODOLOGY AND MATERIALS.
+Prerequisite: graduate standing in the music program. - 519b-2 VOCAL PEDAGOGY METHODOLOGY AND MATERIALS.
 A comparative study of various pedagogical vocal methods.
 Examination of appropriate materials and repertoire for singers of all ages and abilities.
-Prerequisite: MUS 519a.

-520-2 FOUNDATIONS OF MUSIC EDUCATION.
+Prerequisite: MUS 519a. - 520-2 FOUNDATIONS OF MUSIC EDUCATION.
 Examination of philosophical, psychological, and pedagogical notions about music education from early civilization through present to determine how societal developments influenced them.
-Prerequisites: MUS 501.

-525-2 RESEARCH IN MUSIC EDUCATION.
+Prerequisites: MUS 501. - 525-2 RESEARCH IN MUSIC EDUCATION.
 Students use their research and writing skills and their understanding of music teaching and learning to formulate, implement, and assess music education research.
 Prerequisites: MUS 501.